mayaanne/foundations/sprint-5/js-minesweeper.md

 >You will want to clone it and complete this locally, push back to your repo, turn on github pages for it so we can see it too!

+>Please do the 'When you're finished' section below, regardless.

 >Have Fun! :+1:

 ## And so it begins!

 Create a fork of this repo: https://github.com/dev-academy-foundations/minesweeper

-Clone your copy of the repository down using `git clone https://github.com/your-name/minesweeper` (replacing your-name with your GitHub account name.)
+Clone your copy of the forked repository down using `git clone https://github.com/your-name/minesweeper` (replacing your-name with your GitHub account name.)

-cd into the minesweeper directory
+Navigate into the minesweeper directory and open it in your code editor.

 You'll see a stylesheet file, a JavaScript file, an HTML file, and some SVG images.
 There's also a `lib` directory.